Chicago police, activists and businesses prepare for verdict in officer's trial in Laquan McDonald killing

 Van Dyke is the first Chicago police officer to be charged with first-degree murder since 1980.

-The Rev. Michael Pfleger, an activist priest and critic of the police department, took to social media Thursday to call for peaceful citywide demonstrations if the officer is acquitted.
+The Rev. Michael Pfleger, an activist priest and critic of the police department, took to social media Thursday to call for peaceful citywide demonstrations in the event of an acquittal.

 "If Van Dyke is not convicted we are calling for a Peaceful Non-Violent SHUT DOWN of the City," Pfleger said via Twitter.
 "Don't go to work, school or spend any money shopping."